minkhaung-mkks/prep-learn/README.md

 ## 📝 Latest Update

+23/09/2023 : Still a bit sick and have exams for this whole week, also I'm focusing on learning firebase for now so everything gonna be on hold for a while

 Looking into Firebase to serve as an actual backened for the app.

 About 40% done on the new method of creating tests(question creation logic pretty much done)